SaveryIV/Project-1/README.md

 Clone this repository to your desired folder:

-Whit the command "git clone https://github.com/SaveryIV/Project-1.git)".
+Whit the command "git clone and the link to the repository".
 You can create a copy in your local machine.
 If you want change the directory name destination just need write "git clone https:... <name_new_directory>"

 ### Install